-What's new.
-Automattic makes an interesting company acquisition, the next major WP update is being planned and WordCamp Stuttgart is just around the corner.
-In addition, a european study on cookie banners yields exciting results and we show what a legally compliant cookie notice should look like.
-In addition, our Content Manager Michael gives an insight into his remote work.
+What's new?
+Automattic is making an interesting company acquisition, the next major WP update is being planned and WordCamp Stuttgart is just around the corner.
+In addition, a German study on cookie banners produces exciting results and we show what a legally compliant cookie notice should look like.
+In addition, our content manager Michael gives us an insight into his remote work.

-There are countless Plugins for your WooCommerce shop - for every conceivable purpose.
+There are countless plugins for your WooCommerce shop - for every conceivable purpose.
 The variety of extensions is a great advantage of WordPress and WooCommerce.
-This way you don't have to hire external developers for every special function you want.
-However, it is not so easy to estimate the quality of Plugins .
+You don't have to hire external developers for every special function you want.
+However, it is not so easy to assess the quality of the plugins.
 We present the most important tools (including free alternatives) that you need for common shop projects.

 Our Content & WooCommerce Manager Michael has been working completely from home for nine years.
 First he was self-employed, then a part-time employee: "Personally, I couldn't go back to an office.
 At the same time, I know the challenges of remote work or temporary home office."
 He reveals the advantages and disadvantages of working remotely for employees, agencies and companies in his personal experience report.

 Matt Mullenweg - CEO of Automattic, the company behind WordPress.com - has announced on his Tumblr blog announced the acquisition of the microblogging platform.
 In many headlines of the subsequent coverage, WordPress.com was equated with "WordPress".
 This typical mistake has led to displeasure in the open source WP community. led to displeasure.